HSA vs HRA: Main Differences and Which Is Right for You

 Is it better to have an HRA or HSA?

 It depends.
-Not everyone has access to a health reimbursement account (HRA); these accounts are created and funded by an employer as a workplace benefit.
-HRAs can cover a wide range of medical expenses, but funds are typically forfeited if you leave the company.
+Employers create and fund health reimbursement accounts (HRAs) as a workplace benefit, and they cover a wide range of medical expenses.
+Unfortunately, funds are typically forfeited if you leave the company.

-A health savings account (HSA), available with high-deductible health plans, allows you to contribute pretax dollars, grow the balance tax-free, and use the funds for qualified medical expenses.
+A health savings account (HSA) is available with high-deductible health plans and allows you to contribute pretax dollars, grow the balance tax-free, and use the funds for qualified medical expenses.
 HSAs are portable and roll over annually.

 The best option depends on your employment status, health insurance plan, and preference for control over the funds.